ebsc0/mnist/README.md

 Modified National Institute of Standards and Technology (MNIST) is a dataset of handwritten digits.

-The dataset is seperated into 60,000 training set and 10,000 testing set.
+The dataset is seperated into 60,000 (training set) and 10,000 (testing set) images.

 Each image is a 1x28x28 array representing a black and white (single channel) 28x28 image.